xcore/sc_multi_uart/_sources/Component Description.txt

 Clocking
 --------

-The component can be configured to either use an external clock source or an internal clock source.
+This component can be configured to either use an external clock source or an internal clock source.
 External clock source only applies to the TX portion of the component (see :ref:`sec_tx_conf_header`).
 The advantage of using an external clock source is that an exact baud rate can be achieved by dividing down a master clock such as 1.8432MHz.
 This is a typical method that standard RS232 devices will use.

 Using internal clocking is possible, but for TX the implementation currently limits the application to configuring baud rates that divide exactly into the internal clock.
 So if the system reference runs at 100MHz the maximum baud rate is 100kbaud.